 Information security, including passwords and identities, has become one of the most important digital highlights of the last decade.
 With billions of people affected by data breaches every year, there's a greater need to introduce strong information security systems.
 If you think you've been part of a breach, or you want to check and see, you can use Have I Been Pwned to see if your email has been involved in any public breaches.
 Remember that there's a possibility that a company experienced a breach and did not report it to anyone.

 The first place to start with any personal security check-up is to gather a list of all the different websites, apps, or programs that require you to have login credentials.
 Optionally, once you know where your information is being stored, you can sort the list from the most-important items such as banks or government logins to less important items such as your favorite meme site.
 You will want to ensure that your critical logins are secure before getting to the others.

-Personally, I recommend using a passphrase instead of a password for your master password.
-Instead of using a string of characters (wheter random or simple), use a phrase and add in symbols and a number.
-For example, your master password could be
+Personally, I recommend using a passphrase instead of a password for your vault password.
+Instead of using a string of characters (whether random or simple), use a phrase and add in symbols and a number.
+For example, your vault password could be

 Racing-Alphabet-Gourd-Parrot3.
 Swap the symbols out for whichever symbol you want, move the number around, and fine-tune the passphrase until you are confident that you can remember it whenever necessary.

 Once you've stored your passwords, make sure you continually check up on your account and make sure you aren't following bad password practices.
 Krebs on Security has a great blog post on password recommendations.
 Any time that a data breach happens, make sure you check to see if you were included, and if you need to reset any account passwords.